HildoBijl/stepwise/packages/physics-core/README.md

 Serialized values use the discriminators `PrecisionNumber`, `Unit` and `Quantity`.
 Deserialization is strict: unknown keys, missing required values, invalid numbers and malformed nested units are rejected.

+`isPrecisionNumberStorageValue` and `isUnitStorageValue` validate the corresponding unwrapped storage forms without throwing.
+The `isSerializedPrecisionNumber`, `isSerializedUnit` and `isSerializedQuantity` guards validate the corresponding complete discriminated objects.

 ## Errors and constraints